MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## Add a third party card or Microsoft app

-The Viva Connections Dashboard and mobile experience can be extended and customized using cards, which are based on [adaptive cards](https://adaptivecards.io/) and the [SharePoint Framework (SPFx)](/sharepoint/dev/spfx/sharepoint-framework-overview).
+The Viva Connections dashboard and mobile experience can be extended and customized using cards, which are based on [adaptive cards](https://adaptivecards.io/) and the [SharePoint Framework (SPFx)](/sharepoint/dev/spfx/sharepoint-framework-overview).
 These adaptive cards are used to display data, complete tasks, and connect to Teams Apps, Websites, and mobile apps on Viva Connections.
-They provide a low-code solution to bring your line-of-business apps into the Dashboard.
+They provide a low-code solution to bring your line-of-business apps into the dashboard.

-To create custom experiences on Viva Connections Dashboard and Viva Connections Mobile App, developers must use the SPFx to create custom ACEs.
+To create custom experiences on Viva Connections dashboard and Viva Connections Mobile App, developers must use the SPFx to create custom ACEs.
 To learn more about creating ACEs, see the following tutorial: [Build your first SharePoint Adaptive Card Extension](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension).
 Learn more about [Viva Connections extensibility.](/sharepoint/dev/spfx/viva/overview-viva-connections)

 ### Add a 3rd party card